This post may contain affiliate links. Read our disclosure policy.

 Helpful Tips for the Best Guacamole:

 - The pastry cutter is my favorite way to cut up the avocados.
 It’s the fastest, and it leaves you with some texture rather than guacamole mush or paste.
 A long pronged fork works great too.

 - Add garlic for flavor.
 Some people might say authentic Mexican guacamole doesn’t have garlic, I say I don’t know what’s official but I do know the garlic makes it taste better, so go with it.

 - Rinse red onions to remove harsh bite from the red onion.
-Rick Bayless suggest this as do others, I think it really does help.
-If you want a milder onion flavor go with green onions instead.
+Rick Bayless suggests this, and I think it really does help.
+If you want a milder onion flavor, go with green onions instead.

 - Dice/mince everything (other than avocados) small.
 It’s just better this way, trust me.

 - Make more than you think you’ll need.
 Somehow this is a tip for the best guacamole :).
 No, it’s just a little word of advice.
 This goes fast, so double up the batch for a party.